-The Agency will have access to all levels of government and private sector leaders to facilitate investment.
-Additionally, the provision of access will best position the Agency to deliver on a value proposition that speaks to first class customer service.
-This approach will change the paradigm for the way in which the government facilitates investment and will augment the differentiation of the Agency from its regional and international competitors.
+The Agency accesses all levels of government and private sector leaders to facilitate investment.
+Additionally, the provision of access best positions the Agency to deliver on a value proposition that speaks to first class customer service.
+This approach changes the paradigm for the way in which the government facilitates investment and augments the differentiation of the Agency from its regional and international competitors.